Texas Medicare Advantage Plans

 Medicare Advantage plans work very differently from Medicare Supplements.
 Many of these private Medicare health insurance plans require you to use certain networks of doctors, and doctors outside of the network may or may not be covered under your insurance policy.
 Working with an insurance agent to carefully review the benefits offered by a plan will help you ensure it matches your individual needs.

-Your cost sharing for medical services can increase each year as the plans adjust to keep up with inflation, so we’ll be sure to walk you through when to expect your Annual Notice of Change letter from your Medicare Advantage carrier, and what things you should look for in your packet each year before deciding whether you will stay with your plan or change.
-Carriers can change their premiums, copays, and even their drug formularies, so choosing a Medicare Advantage plan means you will need to do a bit of review each year so that you always know exactly what is covered under your plan from year to year.
+We’ll be sure to walk you through when to expect your Annual Notice of Change letter from your Medicare Advantage carrier, and what things you should look for in your packet each year before deciding whether you will stay with your plan or change.
+Choosing a Medicare Advantage plan means you will need to do a bit of review each year so that you always know exactly what is covered under your plan from year to year.

 Medicare Advantage plans also have certain enrollment periods, so check with an agent to find out when you can apply.